darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 Overall, implementing complex animations and transitions in Flutter requires a good understanding of the animation framework, built-in animation widgets, animation curves, and animation builders.
 With these tools, you can create stunning and dynamic user interfaces that bring your apps to life.

-## 10. Explain the concept of "keys" in Flutter and when to use them.
+## 10. Explain the concept of "keys" in Flutter and when to use them

 In Flutter, a key is an identifier for a widget.
 Keys are used to help Flutter understand the relationships between different widgets in the widget tree, especially when the widgets are being updated or reordered.

 When a widget is updated, Flutter builds a new widget tree based on the updated widget and its descendants.
 If a widget has a key, Flutter can use the key to match the old widget with the new widget.
 This allows Flutter to update the widget instead of rebuilding it from scratch, which can improve performance and reduce memory usage.